TikToker and mother 'killed men in plot to hide affair'

 A scream was heard on the line before it abruptly ended.

-"It explains why the police knew that this was no ordinary traffic accident but cold-blooded murder and it led to of course a major investigation," Mr Thompson KC, said.
+"It explains why the police knew that this was no ordinary traffic accident but cold-blooded murder and it led to of course a major investigation," Mr Thompson KC said.

-"That investigation revealed a story love, obsession, extortion and ultimately cold-blooded murder," he told the court.
+"That investigation revealed a story of love, obsession, extortion and ultimately cold-blooded murder," he told the court.

-Police footage was shown to the jury of the crash scene at about 01:30 GMT showing the Skoda Fabia in flames against a tree in the central reservation of the A46 dual carriageway, close to the Six Hills junction near Leicester.
+Police footage was shown to the jury of the crash scene showing the Skoda Fabia in flames against a tree in the central reservation of the A46 dual carriageway, close to the Six Hills junction near Leicester.

-Police and firefighters discovered the remains of two bodies after extinguishing the roadside blaze.
+Police and firefighters discovered the remains of two bodies after extinguishing the blaze.

-The court was told Mr Ijazuddin who agreed to take Mr Hussain to Leicester was "in the wrong place at the wrong time", with the favour to his friend turning out "to be a tragic and fatal mistake".
+The court was told Mr Ijazuddin, from Oxfordshire, was "in the wrong place at the wrong time", with the favour to his friend turning out "to be a tragic and fatal mistake".

 The co-defendants are: